 The European Demolition Association, EDA, organizes every year a meeting of the demolition industry from all over Europe.
-This meeting, called the EDA Annual Convention, has an important technical part, with presentations about new developments, case stories, and round table discussions.
+This meeting, called the EDA Annual Conference , has an important technical part, with presentations about new developments, case stories, and round table discussions.

-At the same time, the EDA Annual Convention is an excellent opportunity to network and meet colleagues, contractors, manufacturers, associations and other agents related to the demolition industry.
+At the same time, the EDA Annual Conference is an excellent opportunity to network and meet colleagues, contractors, manufacturers, associations and other agents related to the demolition industry.

-The EDA Fall Convention 2010 was possible thanks to:
+The EDA Fall Conference 2010 was possible thanks to:

 Wednesday 8th September